wennj/bmnpv-diversity-thailand/README.md

 The figures and content in this repository are derived from the following publication:

--   **Wennmann, J.T., Senger, S., Ruoff, B., Jehle, J.A., Suraporn, S. (accepted for publication).** Distribution and genetic deviersity of Bombyx mori nucleopolyhedrovirus in mass-reared silkworms in Thailand. *Journal of Invertebrate Pathology* , xxx xxx xxx.
-[DOI link to the publication]
+-   **Wennmann, J.T., Senger, S., Ruoff, B., Jehle, J.A., Suraporn, S. (accepted for publication).** Distribution and genetic deviersity of Bombyx mori nucleopolyhedrovirus in mass-reared silkworms in Thailand. *Journal of Invertebrate Pathology*, <https://doi.org/10.1016/j.jip.2024.108221>.

 ## Aim of this repository